yiisoft/yii2/docs/guide/start-installation.md

 Installing from an Archive File <a name="installing-from-archive-file"></a>
 -------------------------------

-Installing Yii from an archive file involves two steps:
+Installing Yii from an archive file involves three steps:

 1. Download the archive file from [yiiframework.com](http://www.yiiframework.com/download/yii2-basic).
 2. Unpack the downloaded file to a Web-accessible folder.